 Director John Fleetwood

-John Fleetwood is the director of Photo: He was born and lives in Johannesburg.
+John Fleetwood is a photography curator and educator and director of Photo:.
+He was born and lives in Johannesburg.

 From 2002-2015 Fleetwood was the Head of the Market Photo Workshop, a school, gallery and project space.